nicxd531/nxnews/README.md

 git clone https://github.com/nicxd531/main-portfolio.git

 # Change directory
-cd MAIN-PORTFOLIO (change directory in to the location of the folder in your pc )
+cd nxnews (change directory in to the location of the folder in your pc )

 # Install dependencies
 npm install (installs all dependencies used in the project)